 Duke Energy PowerPair

-Duke Energy’s PowerPair program provides up to $3,600 toward solar ($0.36 per watt, max 10 kW-AC) and up to $5,400 toward battery storage ($400 per kWh, max 13.5 kWh).
-The combined maximum is $9,000.
+Duke Energy’s PowerPair program has an incentive structure of up to $3,600 toward solar ($0.36 per watt, max 10 kW-AC) and up to $5,400 toward battery storage ($400 per kWh, max 13.5 kWh).
+The combined maximum is $9,000 when capacity and eligibility are confirmed.
 Solar and battery must be installed together for the first time, using a Duke Energy Trade Ally installer.

 How solar export credits work at Lake Norman